 Professor Binagwaho’s academic engagements include research on health equity, HIV/AIDS, information and communication technologies (ICT) in e-health, and pediatric care delivery systems.
 She has published over 150 peer-reviewed articles.

 Boards and Commissions

-Professor Binagwaho is a member of the African Advisory Board of the Steven Lewis Foundation, the Advisory Board of the Friends of the Global Fund Africa, and the Advisory Committee of the International AIDS Vaccine Initiative.
+Professor Binagwaho is a member of the African Advisory Board of the Steven Lewis Foundation, was member of the Advisory Board of the Friends of the Global Fund Africa, and the Advisory Committee of the International AIDS Vaccine Initiative.

 Since 2010, Professor Binagwaho has served as a member of the Global Task Force on Expanded Access to Cancer Care and Control in Developing Countries.
-She is also a member of the Global He@lth Innovative Task Force and sits on the editorial board of the Journal of Health and Human Rights and the Public Library of Science (PLOS).
+She is also a member of the Global He@lth Innovative Task Force and sits on the editorial board of several scientific journals among them the Journal of Health and Human Rights.
 Professor Binagwaho also serves on the International Strategic Advisory Board for the Institute of Global Health Innovation at Imperial College London.
 In addition, she is an Advisory Committee Member of the Disease Control Priorities 3 (DCP3).